 Mourners will usually gather at the crematorium to pay their respects and then move on to a venue where they can share memories of the deceased.
 If your loved one is to be buried, they will often congregate at the graveside to perform an act of farewell.
 This could include dropping petals or soil onto the coffin.

-H Keeton Funeral Directors will guide you every step of the way, helping you to consider all your options and plan for the day.
+H Keeton Funeral Directors of Sheffield, will guide you every step of the way, helping you to consider all your options and plan for the day.
 If you have any queries, all you need to do is ask.